RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 Compatible, but this component could potentially be unbalanced.

 Stronger Bastard Swords:
-Incompatible, as IWD2EE already improves bastard swords (the stronger bastard swords from the component are also ridiculously overpowered - you can buy a bastard sword in Targos that deals +5d6 acid damage per hit!).
+Unnecessary, as IWD2EE already improves bastard swords (the stronger bastard swords from the component are also ridiculously overpowered - you can buy a bastard sword in Targos that deals +5d6 acid damage per hit!).

 All Items Identified:
 Compatible.